©1978

 the spiritually uncivilized as they run from expectation to impossible expectation, and wish for belief as a

-magic for weak and fearing selves.
 The materialistic are too taken up with life to

 know it, too near life to live it.
 Their lives are